 Recent technological advances have been made in avian point count surveys that may provide a unique opportunity to build occupancy models that sufficiently meet the assumption of perfect detectability.
 Passive acoustic monitoring (PAM) is increasingly used to remotely survey and monitor species, usually via the use of autonomous recording units (ARUs).
-Much work has been done in recent years to assess the ability of ARUs to attain survey data similar in quality to that obtained by human observers in-the-field.
+Much work has been done in recent years to assess the ability of ARUs to attain survey data similar in quality to that obtained by human observers in-the-field (cite examples).
 Currently, the processing of ARU data generally requires a human observer to listen to the audio data to identify species vocalizing in each recording (cite).
 Therefore, the number of visits to each survey location is rarely improved through the use of ARUs.
-However, recent advances in automatic species identification may provide researchers with the ability to amass orders of magnitude more data than was previously possible.
+However, recent advances in automatic species identification may provide researchers with the ability to amass orders of magnitude more data than was previously possible (cite).

 The development of algorithms to automatically detect and identify species (hereafter recognizers) provides the opportunity to amass substantially more species-location data than was previously available.
 Increases in species data could be used to improve estimates of local abundance and species-habitat relationships.
 However, these data are still being inappropriately applied to DCOMs (e.g. Campos-Cerqueira & Aide 2016).
-DCOMs were established for surveying protocols with low sample effort where the probability at any survey location of failing to ever detect an individual throughout the survey period is relatively high.
+DCOMs were established for surveying protocols with low sample effort where the probability at any survey location of failing to ever detect an individual throughout the survey period is relatively high (cite).
 Therefore, a location where the species was ever detected is assigned a ‘1’ as occupied, and locations where the species was never detected is assigned a value ‘>0’ as not-detected but there is some non-zero probability of occupancy.
 Thus, the utilization of automated species recognition data in an occupancy framework requires the implicit assumption that the algorithm failed to detect any singing event of the target species across the entire duration of recordings even though an individual of that species was occupying that location.
 With logical sampling design decisions, such as surveying during the season of peak vocal activity and accruing sufficient acoustic data, we argue this assumption will be violated more readily than the assumption that if the location was occupied, the algorithm would detect that individual at least once during the duration of the survey.
 The only lasting assumption is thus that occupancy estimates and inferences are constrained to the extent of the survey period, which was established by MacKenzie (2006) and, by extension, L. L. McDonald.

 Quantification of habitat occupancy rates are often a desired measure in assessing human land use impacts.
-Timber harvesting represents one of the predominant human land-use effects on habitat for many forest songbird species.
+Timber harvesting represents one of the predominant human land-use effects on habitat for many forest songbird species (cite).
 Avian point count surveys have been used extensively in conjunction with DCOMs to test the effects of different harvesting procedures on occupancy rates of various species (cite some examples).
 The magnitude and direction of the response to forest harvesting is highly species-dependent (Titterington et al. 1979).
 Therefore, deciding which species to assess for sustainable harvesting practice requires a priori understanding of that species’ habitat requirements to test specific hypotheses of the effects of forestry.
 One species that has consistently emerged in the North American literature as a candidate indicator species for forestry impact assessment is the brown creeper Certhia americana.
 Brown creepers have been identified as the species most dependent on old forests (Schieck and Nietfeld 1995) and the species most sensitive to forest harvesting (Vanderwel et al. 2007).
-In Alberta, brown creeper populations are declining (cite), likely due to forestry practices, thus this species is an ideal candidate indicator species for assessing harvesting affects on birds.
+In Alberta, brown creeper populations are declining (cite), potentially due to an increasingly younger forest caused by forest harvesting.